Back to shop

 Published by the Harvard University Art Museums

-Of interest to collectors and numismatists, the book introduces ancient Greek coins and the development of portraiture on coins and offers an overview of the complexity of the historical events and coinages from the time of Alexander I of Macedon to the end of the Hellenistic monarchies in 31 BC.
+Of interest to collectors and numismatists, the book introduces ancient Greek coins and the development of portraiture on coins and also offers an overview of the complexity of the historical events and coinages from the time of Alexander I of Macedon to the end of the Hellenistic monarchies in 31 BC.
 In a section on the afterlife of the image of Alexander, the author presents some original ideas on the Poros coinage and discusses some Baktrian coins as well as Alexander’s cult during the Roman empire, particularly in relation to the Abu Qir medallions.